Team Collaboration

 Working Together with bead

-When you save a bead, your teammates can open it and get exactly the same setup you had.
-No missing files, no version confusion, no “it works on my machine” problems.
+When you save a bead, your teammates can open it and get exactly the same files you saved, together with the code and references to upstream inputs.
 They can run your analysis, modify it, and build on your work.

 Basic Collaboration Pattern